What's Next For Making Tax Digital?

 HMRC have stated that: “…users will get the maximum benefits from MTD – fewer errors, increased productivity and better financial planning – by using dedicated MTD software”.

-By using FreeAgent in conjunction with our all-inclusive and fixed fee Monthly Accounting and Tax Advice service, our small business clients benefit from receiving proactive profit extraction and tax advice, based on their live accounts data.
+By using FreeAgent in conjunction with our Monthly 'FD' service with fixed monthly fees, our small business clients benefit from receiving proactive profit extraction and tax advice, based on their live accounts data.

 Making Tax Digital: The story so far